bhisaac/5eFP/5eFP-SRD.md

 Once a spell is cast, its effects aren’t limited by its range, unless the spell’s description says otherwise.

 ### Components

 A spell’s components are the physical requirements you must meet in order to cast it.
-Each spell’s description indicates whether it requires verbal (V), somatic (S), or material (M) components.
+Each spell’s description indicates whether it requires verbal (V) or somatic (S) components.
 If you can’t provide one or more of a spell’s components, you are unable to cast the spell.

 #### Verbal (V)

 Most spells require the chanting of mystic words.
 The words themselves aren’t the source of the spell’s power; rather, the particular combination of sounds, with specific pitch and resonance, sets the threads of magic in motion.
 Thus, a character who is gagged or in an area of silence, such as one created by the silence spell, can’t cast a spell with a verbal component.

 #### Somatic (S)

 Spellcasting gestures might include a forceful gesticulation or an intricate set of gestures.
 If a spell requires a somatic component, the caster must have free use of at least one hand to perform these gestures.

-#### Material (M)
+~~#### Material (M)~~

-Casting some spells requires particular objects, specified in parentheses in the component entry.
+~~Casting some spells requires particular objects, specified in parentheses in the component entry.
 A character can use a **component pouch** or a **spellcasting focus** (found in “Equipment”) in place of the components specified for a spell.
-But if a cost is indicated for a component, a character must have that specific component before he or she can cast the spell.
+But if a cost is indicated for a component, a character must have that specific component before he or she can cast the spell.~~

-If a spell states that a material component is consumed by the spell, the caster must provide this component for each casting of the spell.
+~~If a spell states that a material component is consumed by the spell, the caster must provide this component for each casting of the spell.~~

-A spellcaster must have a hand free to access a spell’s material components—or to hold a spellcasting focus—but it can be the same hand that he or she uses to perform somatic components.
+~~A spellcaster must have a hand free to access a spell’s material components—or to hold a spellcasting focus—but it can be the same hand that he or she uses to perform somatic components.~~

 ### Duration

 A spell’s duration is the length of time the spell persists.
-A duration can be the length of an encounter or the length of a game session.
+A duration can be the length of an encounter or until recall.
 Some spells specify that their effects last until the spells are dispelled or destroyed.

 #### Encounter